Aakarshit-Sharma19/KeyThingsForThePostCovidStartups/README.md

-# Key things brought up in the webinar on 'Post Covid-19 Start-Up' by the team of CIEES at DIT University
+# Key things brought up in the webinar on 'Post Covid-19 Start-Up' by the team of CIIES at DIT University

 - ###### Fields in which Startups can have an impact